-Yes, we are doing pre-booked tours for small groups and can start them in Phase 2.
+We are doing pre-booked tours for small groups.
 Tours will last 1.5 hours.
-Bookings will be taken on a first come, first served basis starting on May 27 by calling our reservation line at (913) 715-2570.
+Bookings will be taken on a first come, first served basis, please call our reservation line at (913) 715-2570.

-The nature center will open to the public on weekends only beginning in Phase 4.
-Beginning June 1, the lobby will be open to the public from 10 am - 2 pm.
+The lobby is open to the public from 10 am - 2 pm, however the rest of the Nature Center is not open yet.
 Ernie Miller Park is open for exploration from dawn to dusk.

 Scholarship eligibility is determined by the review and approval of one of two completed forms: the lunch letter application or the traditional application.
 These forms can be found on the main scholarship page here.
 The application can be submitted directly from the web form.

 Any resident of Johnson County is eligible to apply for a JCPRD scholarship.
 No one from outside of JCPRD is eligible to apply.

 Subject to available funds, scholarship eligibility is determined in the following manner:

 If you and your family qualify for the Recreation Scholarship Program your award is $100 for each member in the family.
 An annual “family aggregate” amount equal to $100.00 per person per qualifying family may be used toward fee payments for any District class, program, or event subject to the restrictions shown below.
 A $5.00 co-payment will apply for each participant in each class, program, or event.
 The “start date” for each class, program or event must fall within the approved scholarship year.
 Unused balances will not be carried forward into a new scholarship year.